moby/moby/docs/reference/commandline/daemon.md

-On Systemd based systems, you can communicate with the daemon via [Systemd socket activation](http://0pointer.de/blog/projects/socket-activation.html), use `docker -d -H fd://`.
-Using `fd://` will work perfectly for most setups but you can also specify individual sockets: `docker -d -H fd://3`.
+On Systemd based systems, you can communicate with the daemon via [Systemd socket activation](http://0pointer.de/blog/projects/socket-activation.html), use `docker daemon -H fd://`.
+Using `fd://` will work perfectly for most setups but you can also specify individual sockets: `docker daemon -H fd://3`.
 If the specified socket activated files aren't found, then Docker will exit.
 You can find examples of using Systemd socket activation with Docker and Systemd in the [Docker source tree](https://github.com/docker/docker/tree/master/contrib/init/systemd/).